Strategy with Courage — A Different Way to Create Extraordinary Impact

 Every organisation exists to create value or impact.
 Whether we serve communities, customers, or society more broadly, progress comes from making a real difference in people’s lives.
 Yet resources are always tight—time, energy, money, attention.
 We simply cannot afford to scatter our effort across too many priorities or dilute ourselves through activity that feels busy but doesn’t meaningfully shift the needle.

 Effective strategy is how we choose what truly matters.
 It is how we direct scarce resources toward the few things that create the greatest value.
 At its best, strategy gives us purpose, focus, and courage.
-It helps us say this is where we are going and this is why it matters and then act with clarity instead of hesitation.
+It helps us say this is where we are going and this is why it matters and to act with clarity instead of hesitation.

 But this is increasingly difficult.
 The pace of change, the pressure for certainty, and the weight of expectations all make it tempting to fall back on familiar patterns: produce a polished document, plan every move in advance, or reassure ourselves with activity that looks credible but doesn’t challenge anything.